Have you heard about Google Page Experience?

 “We recognize many site owners are rightfully placing their focus on responding to the effects of COVID-19.
 The ranking changes described in this post will not happen before next year, and we will provide at least six months notice before they’re rolled out.
 We’re providing the tools now to get you started (and because site owners have consistently requested to know about ranking changes as early as possible), but there is no immediate need to take action.”

 Currently, we’re expecting to see the first impact of Google Page Experience around August of 2021.
-In line with past Google updates, we don’t expect to see the results of this new ranking signal hitting all at once.
+In line with past Google updates, we don’t expect to see the search results of this new ranking signal hitting all at once.
 Instead, we expect to see a trend of increasing volatility over a period of a few weeks to a few months before things start to settle down and become more predictable.

 So that means you have plenty of time to make changes, right?
 As long as you’re done by August?